amanmurari/amanmurari/README.md

 1. **COVID-19 sentiment analysis**: I used natural language processing techniques to analyze Twitter data and create visualizations of public sentiment toward COVID-19 vaccines.
 2. **MovieLens dataset analysis**: I used statistical modeling and data visualization to explore movielens.org, a dataset of movie ratings from a movie streaming platform.
 3. **Soccer player comparison**: I used machine learning algorithms to compare soccer players based on their performance data.
-4. **Predicting stock prices**: I used time series analysis and machine learning to predict stock prices for a hypothetical portfolio.
+4. **Predicting stock prices**: I used LSTM and machine learning to predict stock prices for a hypothetical portfolio.

 Skills
 ======